-- Gamification – this is game-playing in non-gaming environments and it helps remote workers build teams.
+- Gamification – this is game-playing in non-gaming environments and it helps remote working build teams.

-Technologies like Slack are popular for employee engagement, as are tech tools like Zoom, which is a video chatting software where the conversations can be recorded, and Sqwiggle, which takes still photos of team members and can initiate video calls by clicking on the stills.
+Technologies like Slack are popular for employee engagement, as are remote working tools like Zoom, which is a video chatting software where the conversations can be recorded, and Sqwiggle, which takes still photos of team members and can initiate video calls by clicking on the stills.